 Dissociative Identity Disorder treatment focuses on reuniting the fragmented personalities within the psyche.
 Rather than eliminating the personality states, the goal of therapy for DID is to help the person integrate the alters into the overall personality structure.
 Typically, this requires long-term psychotherapy.

 Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, EMDR (Eye Movement Desensitization and Reprocessing), and creative therapy modalities are proven to be useful for those with DID.
-Since people with DID often have extreme trust and rejection issues, Dissociative Identity Disorder Treatment is more effective when it is backed by an ongoing relationship with a therapist as opposed to a one-time brief intervention.
+Since people with DID often have extreme trust and rejection issues, Dissociative Identity Disorder treatment is more effective with an ongoing relationship with a therapist.

 There are no medications that specifically treat dissociative disorders.
-However, antidepressants and anti-anxiety drugs are sometimes used in Dissociative Identity Disorder Treatment to help control the mental health symptoms associated with DID and related disorders.
+However, antidepressants and anti-anxiety drugs are sometimes used in Dissociative Identity Disorder treatment to help control the mental health symptoms.

 Dissociative Identity Disorder is a severe mental health condition.
-Therefore, Dissociative Identity Disorder Treatment may be difficult.
-Fortunately, research shows that people with DID can go on to live functional and fulfilling lives when they get the help they need.
+Therefore, Dissociative Identity Disorder treatment may be difficult.
+Fortunately, research shows that people with DID can go on to live fulfilling lives when they get the help they need.